sulovek/clincal_trial_data_analysis_R/README.md

 # Readme

-This repository contains R code for creating plots from temperature data collected daily from different groups of animals.
-In this example, there are two groups.
-Feel free to add more groups in the dataset provided that the format remains the same.
+This repository contains R code for plotting temperature data from different animal groups.
+The data consists of daily temperature measurements for two groups of animals.
+You can add more groups to the data set as long as you do not destory the name of the columns.